LeedsJohn/Rubiks-Cube/README.txt

         This file is very similar to the button.py written in class by Professor Janet Davis.
 However, it uses images to make buttons instead of rectangles.
 This gives them much more customizability.

+    graphics.py:
+        This file was provided in class and was written by John Zelle.
+        It was used to create the GUI.

 -------------------------------------------------------------------------------